HannaHojaiji/EE-209AS/README.md

 ## Materials needed
-1) For the first stage: two Android phones or an android phone and a smartwatch (one as a receiver and master device, the other as a passive sensor array with NFC connection)
+1) For the first stage: Collect an Android phone and a collection of sensors that includes a smartwatch and a earable.
+We will then set up stable wireless connection betweeen the Android phone and these sensors so that authenication and data communication can be achieved.

 2) After setting up this connection, we can utilize a passive NFC tag as a local (and physical) key identifier.

 3) If a simple sensor system is needed, we can build one by using arduino, sensor module, and wifi module.

 ## Timeline for the project